 Interested Parties can make representations relating to licensing applications or apply for a review of an existing Licence.
 Representations to the Licensing Authority must state the name and address of the Interested Party.

 Anonymous representations will not be accepted by the Licensing Authority.

-The Licensing Authority does, however, accept that in exceptional circumstances e.g. fear of reprisals, an Interested Party may not wish for his / her personal details to be disclosed to the applicant.
+The Licensing Authority does, however, accept that in exceptional circumstances e.g. fear of reprisals, an Interested Party may not wish for his/ her personal details to be disclosed to the applicant.
 In such circumstances the Licensing Authority will consider withholding the name and address of the interested party from the copy of the representation that is provided to the applicant.

-Where a person or body is acting on behalf of Interested Parties to make representations on their behalf then such person or body must provide details of the For the period 1st April 2009 to 31st March 2012 names and addresses of the persons being represented to ensure that such persons quality as Interested Parties.
+Where a person or body is acting on behalf of Interested Parties to make representations on their behalf then such person or body must provide details of the names and addresses of the persons being represented to ensure that such persons quality as Interested Parties.